appacademy/SWEO-Part-Time-Resources/1-Module/1-week/5-day/README.md

   - REPL (to run code)
 - MDN
 - any code you have written outside of code from previous assessments.
-- US! (for clarifying questions & technical issues)
+- Us! (for clarifying questions & technical issues)
 - VSCode